 Costa Rica is a perfect example of a country which has a plethora of tours and attractions.
 But to travel between the regions of the country can be an all-day event.

 So for a typical 7-10 day stay it makes sense to choose 1 or 2 of the six regions of Costa Rica and zero in on the types of adventures and tours you would most like to experience in those regions.

-With our list of 15 fun and exciting activities, were sure you will find something that suites you.
+With our list of 15 fun and exciting activities we’re sure you’ll find something that suites you.

 Things to Do in Costa Rica

-Costa Rica is not well known as a snorkeling destination for a variety of reasons.
-That’s not to say you cant find some good spots depending on the time of year.
-If you go expecting conditions like you might find in the Caribbean you may be disappointed.
+Costa Rica is not alway thought of as one of the world’s premier snorkeling destinations.
+That’s not to say you can’t find some great spots depending on the time of year.

-The problem is the long rainy season will wash sediment from the rivers into the snorkeling areas.
-The wave action also tends to keep the water visibility poor and conditions rough.
-As long as you don’t go there for snorkeling as your primary activity and have realistic expectations you can enjoy some good snorkeling tours.
+In some regions of Costa Rica the long rainy season will wash sediment from the rivers into the snorkeling areas.
+The wave action also tends to keep the water visibility less than ideal.

 Costa Rica is known for its adventure activities and its rainforests however there is plenty to see under the water as well.
 There are plenty of great dive sites for you to explore.
 The majority of good diving is found on the Pacific Coast around the islands that dot the area.